sboesebeck/morphium/docs/poppydb.md

 When a dump directory is configured, the node also persists its Raft term and vote to `<dump-dir>/election-state.properties` and reads it back on startup - without it a restarted node returns at term 0 and adds to term churn during rolling restarts.
-A missing or unreadable file is never fatal; the node then simply starts clean.
+A *missing* file is harmless (first start, or persistence newly enabled): the node simply starts clean at term 0.
+An *existing but unreadable or incomplete* file is different: the node may already have voted at any term, so it starts and serves data but stays out of elections entirely (no vote, no candidacy) until you either restore the file from a backup or delete it - deliberately accepting a clean start - and restart the node.
+Files written by pre-checksum builds are recognized and migrated automatically; only genuinely broken files trigger this quarantine.

 **Quick Start with Persistence:**